SeedTactics/fms-insight/README.md

 For details on the interfaces and data available, see the [source code](https://bitbucket.org/blackmaple/machinewatch/src/tip/lib/BlackMaple.MachineWatchInterface/).
+In particular, the `api` subdirectory contains the network interfaces.

 ### Writing a plugin for a cell controller